openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 #### Request Example with Selective Release of Claims

-The next example leverages the AnonCreds' capabilities for selective disclosure by requesting a subset of the claims in the Credential to be disclosed to the Verifier.
+The next example leverages the AnonCreds' capabilities for selective releasee by requesting a subset of the claims in the Credential to be disclosed to the Verifier.

 The presentation request looks the same as above.
 The difference is in the `presentation_definition` parameter as shown in the following: